Building a More Equitable City

 Stay Informed

-Community feedback is invaluable, and there are many ways to ensure your voice is part of the conversation.
-Take our community needs survey, attend one of our public meetings, or invite the Housing and Community Development Department (HCD) to join your planned community gathering.
+Community feedback is invaluable, and there are many ways to make your voice heard.
+We encourage you to attend a public meeting or invite the Housing and Community Development Department (HCD) to your planned community gathering.
 Every perspective matters, and your input will help us create a more inclusive and responsive plan.

 The Draft 2025-2029 Consolidated Plan